Fionoble/fionoble.com/content/blog/skate-season.md

 This got me super hyped for (more consistent)nicer weather so I can hop ack on my board and learn new tricks!
 I actually ended up throwing downa couple of tricks in the garage, but then got super tired 😅

 I actually took a video of a bunch of the tricks I had by the end of the season last year!
-[Here's it is!](https://drive.google.com/file/d/1yZDVWOS5rB8LxQ17-lLFoPHBkNK_JInW/view?usp=sharing)
+[Here's it is!](https://youtu.be/F4apScOVlQo)

 I also discovered a new skatepark near my house.
 It's tiny but that's kinda why I like it!
 Some videos of that spot coming soon.

 I'll throw together a list of tricks I have and want to learn just to share (and for me to keep track of, I'm the only one on this blog anyway 🙃

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F4apScOVlQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>